garypolhill/netlogo-math/README.md

   + `scalb` -- returns the first argument multiplied by 2 raised to the power of the (integer) second
   + `subtract-exact` -- returns the first argument minus the second, with exception on integer overflow

+# Notes

+In this latest version I (DS) have included scripts for compilation, build and execution of the extension.
+The scripts to achieve this are in the `script` directory.
+There are in this directory as the compiled Java classes end up in the bin directory.
+This is because the original author (GP) would have used an IDE and IDE tend to wipe everything out in the bin directory (assumption of authority).
+I have included scripts, because all this predicates is the presence of `javac` and `bash` or `zsh`.

+In addition I have added a few more documentation files, or howtos.

+# Manifest

++ `BUILD.md` - instructions on how to build the extension using javac and bash/zsh.
++ `LICENSE` - the licence under which this code is released - GPLv3
++ `PUBLISHING.md` - how to get all this merged into the Netlogo extensions tab
++ `README.md` - this file
++ `bin` - the directory where the compiled class files are kept.
++ `lib` - the libraries needed to build the jar
++ `manifest.txt` - the manifest for the contents of the jar.
++ `math.jardesc` - ??? - presumably something to do with the IDE that was being used.
++ `netlogo` - a reference program demonstrating use of the extension.
++ `scripts` - compile, build and run scripts.
++ `src` - the source files for the extension.
++ `zip` - where the files are placed for use in publishing.